Monethic/portfolio/README.md

 Additionally, he is an independent auditor working with firms such as, but not limited to: [Oak Security](https://www.oaksecurity.io/), [Spearbit (ASR)](https://spearbit.com/) and [Zenith](https://www.zenith.security/).

 Scored several TOP10 places in contests such as Sherlock, Code4rena and Cantina.

+# Unified audit portfolio of our Engineers experience

 | Protocol | Type | Report |
 | - | - | :-: |